carolineuys/Caroline-Uys-Portfolio/_posts/2025-11-4-Atrium-Daily-Journal.md

 **Expenses**

-The cost of PLA thus far is $6.30
+PLA for one clamp is approximately $15.00
+A bag of heat-set threaded inserts is on average about $20.00 A bag of screws is on average about $6.00
+A bag of nuts is on average about $10.00 for hundreds A roll of rubber grip tape is $7.00
+A roll of spring wire can be found at $150.00 for 500 feet, which is 30 cents/foot In total, the cost for one mount is about $17.00 which is a very significant decrease in price compared to the current clamps available on the market.

 **Tools**

-For this particular project, just the 3D printers are necessary.
-We are aiming to keep these designs simple due to the Atrium Rehab Center only having access to a 3D printer and other limited equipment.
-We will potentially outsource the mounts to be made once we have finalized the design.
+- 3D printer
+- Heat gun for heat-set threaded inserts

 ---
 ### Moving Forward

-* Finding a more sturdy material to print with.
-Find a balance of stability, cost, and weight
+* Finding a balance of stability, cost, and weight
-* Redesigning the clamps so they fit onto tables and wheelchairs (rounded and flat surfaces)
-* Design mount attachments focusing mainly on the ball joint as the connecting point
-* Tightening the joints between the arms, making them more secure
-* Making the arms snap into place more easily
+* Replicate the spring mechanism
+* Use the threaded inserts
+* Adapt design to fit the modular hose

 ---